 My tutoring is designed to be an efficient use of your time, providing exactly the help that you need.
 I will customize your instruction so that you have the best chance of succeeding, and your lessons will be thoughtfully prepared, reflecting your unique learning needs as well as preferences.
 I use a variety of teaching techniques including: hands-on, verbal, written, and digital.
 I can also Skype with you.

-My teaching experience includes 11 years in the classroom full-time with middle school students, three summers teaching Upward Bound high school students at Linfield College, several semesters with Central Texas College as a business instructor, and of course, tutoring.
-I am licensed in Oregon, and highly qualified in these areas: Math for grades 5-12, social studies for grades 5-12, and multiple subjects (primary grades).
+My teaching experience includes 11 years in the classroom full-time with middle school students, three summers teaching Upward Bound high school students at Linfield College, several semesters with Central Texas College as a business instructor, teaching Soft Skills workshops for the State of Oregon Vocational Rehabilitation, and of course, tutoring.
+I am licensed in Oregon to teach at all grade levels, and earned highly qualified status in mathematics and social studies.

 Fun free-time activities of mine include: Scrabble, long-distance running, fixing things, collecting vinyl rock and roll records, and puzzles of all kinds.
 Are you not getting the grade you know you deserve?
 Are you struggling with a new concept or formula?
 Does the latest assignment just not make sense?
 If this is you, then I can help!
 Clients say that I am trustworthy, reliable, accomodating, punctual, eager to help, and kind, with a great sense of humor.